weepy/o_O/README.md

 Further Examples
 ----------------

-examples/index.html is a simple guide
+examples/guide/index.html is a simple guide to o_O's features

 examples/todos/index.html is the obligatory Todos example converted to o_O